GeospatialPython/pyshp/README.md

 Because every shape must have a corresponding record it is critical that the number of records equals the number of shapes to create a valid shapefile.
-To help prevent accidental misalignment the PSL has an "auto balance" feature to make sure when you add either a shape or a record the two sides of the equation line up.
+To help prevent accidental misalignment pyshp has an "auto balance" feature to make sure when you add either a shape or a record the two sides of the equation line up.
 This feature is NOT turned on by default.
 To activate it set the attribute autoBalance to 1 (True):